Menu

 Retrieve memories relevant to a query using semantic search.

 Use snipara_recall for durable decisions, learnings, preferences, and carryover.
 Do not use it as a substitute for source documents.
-For specs, PDFs, client files, and shared playbooks, start with Context vs Memory and use snipara_context_query or snipara_shared_context.
+For specs, PDFs, client files, and shared playbooks, start with Project Intelligence Inputs and use snipara_context_query or snipara_shared_context.

 snipara_recall({